Minimal Strong Foliations in Skew-products of Iterated Function Systems

 \subsection{Transitivity.}

-Similar to Definition~\ref{definicion-transitividad}, we say that the skew-product $\Phi$ is \emph{transitive} if the orbit of every open set associated with $\Phi$ is dense on $\Sigma_{k}\times X$.
-Since Theorem~\ref{teo-equiva-transitividad} can be applied to the IFS comprises only by $\Phi$, we get that the introduced notion of transitivity for $\Phi$ is equivalent to the notion of \emph{topologically transitive}.
-Specifically, this means that given any pair of nonempty open sets $U$ and $V$ of $X$, there exists an $n\in\mathbb{N}$ such that $\Phi^n(U)\cap V \neq \emptyset$.
+Similar to Definition~\ref{definicion-transitividad}, we define the skew-product $\Phi$ as \emph{transitive} if the (forward) $\Phi$-orbit of every open set is dense in $\Sigma_{k}\times X$.
+Since Theorem~\ref{teo-equiva-transitividad} can be applied to the IFS comprising only $\Phi$, we find that the introduced notion of transitivity for $\Phi$ is equivalent to the notion of \emph{topological transitivity}.
+Specifically, this implies that for any pair of nonempty open sets $U$ and $V$ in $X$, there exists an $n\in\mathbb{N}$ such that $\Phi^n(U)\cap V \neq \emptyset$.
 Moreover, by Proposition~\ref{propo-equivalencia-transitividad-densidad-puntual}, since $X$ is a compact metric space (and thus a second countable Baire space), if $\mathscr{F}$ consists of homeomorphisms, then $\Phi$ is transitive if and only if it has a (forward) \emph{dense orbit}.\footnote{Proposition~\ref{propo-equivalencia-transitividad-densidad-puntual} implies the existence of a forward dense orbit from the transitivity.
 Conversely, for $\mathbb{N}$-actions, the existence of a forward dense orbit clearly implies topological transitivity (and hence transitivity).
-This is not true for a general semigroup action generated by more than one map.} The next result demonstrates that if $\mathscr{F}$ consists of open maps, then transitivity for $\Phi=\tau\ltimes \mathscr{F}$ is also equivalent to the transitivity of the family $\mathscr{F}$ introduced in Definition~\ref{definicion-transitividad}.
+This is not true for a general semigroup action generated by more than one map.} The next result shows that if $\mathscr{F}$ consists of open maps, then the transitivity of $\Phi=\tau\ltimes \mathscr{F}$ is also equivalent to the transitivity of the family $\mathscr{F}$ introduced in Definition~\ref{definicion-transitividad}.

 \begin{teo} Let $\mathscr{F}$ be a finite family of continuous open maps of $X$.
 Then $\mathscr{F}$ is transitive if and only if the symbolic skew-product $\Phi=\tau\ltimes \mathscr{F}$ is transitive. \end{teo}